sophgo/tpu-mlir/docs/developer_manual/source_en/12_codegen.rst

 BM168X and Related classes in TPU-MLIR
 ----------------
 These related classes are defined in the folder `tpu-mlir/include/tpu_mlir/Backend`.
-Their purpose is to encapsulate different chip backends, thereby isolating the backend from the CodeGen process.
+Their purpose is to encapsulate different processor backends, thereby isolating the backend from the CodeGen process.

 The inheritance relationship is as follows: